tbarbette/retina-docker/README.md

 # Docker image for Retina

-This docker image provides an easy to use docker image to run the sample apps of [Retina](https://github.com/stanford-esrg/retina) or a new one that prints the tls handshakes (print_tls).
+This docker image provides an easy-to-use docker image to run the sample apps of [Retina](https://github.com/stanford-esrg/retina) or a new one that prints the TLS handshakes (print_tls).
 It will use a PCAP socket to sniff packets from a physical interface.
 While it does compile DPDK, it is configured to avoid hugepages and other run-time dependencies so this docker provides an easy functional test.

-**However you won't get the (very important!) hardware acceleration of Retina.
-Indeed the PCAP layer is very slow, and RSS will not work so Retina is limited to a single core.
-In no way this Docker is meant for performance testing.** If you want to try the real thing, you may use the [CloudLab experiment](https://github.com/tbarbette/retina-expe/) instead.
+**However, you won't get the (very important!) hardware acceleration of Retina.
+Indeed the PCAP layer is very slow, and RSS will not work.
+Therefore, Retina is limited to a single core.
+In no way is this Docker image meant for performance testing.** If you want to try the real thing, you may use the [CloudLab experiment](https://github.com/tbarbette/retina-expe/) instead.

 A [video of a demo](https://uclouvain-my.sharepoint.com/:v:/g/personal/tom_barbette_uclouvain_be/EcxPP7TiPIpCndpuai6aVI4B8Ryz_FBDM3tYKiFVqSPMWQ?e=q9zQ7A) has been made as part of the SIGCOMM AEC evaluation.
 It showcases how to run the `log_tls` app, then the `print_tls` app, and finally how to modify and recompile the `print_tls` application to only filter Netflix packets.